Live in the community you serve.

 Where does this take place?

-You can work in East Hartford or a similar nearby town/city as a entry-level educational professional (such as a tutor) or an Americorps member (such as FoodCorps, vista programs, counseling interns, etc.).
+You can work in East Hartford or a similar nearby town/city as a entry-level educational professional (such as a tutor) or an Americorps member (such as FoodCorps, vista programs, Notre Dame Mission Volunteers, etc.) or a graduate school internship (ex. counseling, nutrition, etc.).
 Those in 5th-year masters of education programs are also welcomed.
 You apply directly to the program you wish to do.

 The Woodward House is in East Hartford – home to many bike paths, parks, including a riverfront park, and a newly renovated library (across street from church housing).
 East Hartford and Hartford, right over the river, hosts free concerts on the green, free Winterfest activities, free yoga in the park, delicious restaurants, comedy clubs, improv groups, craft beer breweries, funky coffee shops, and dancing of all varieties.
 Church housing is on multiple bus routes running consistently into Hartford (10 minute ride).